tanveer3567/Movie-Rockerz/README.md

 ### Phase 2 (Search): This is done for each search request.

-1. We now search query into array of terms.
+1. We now convert search query into array of terms.

 ```java
 	String[] split2 = query.toLowerCase().split(" ");